The finest wedding photography at the Black & White Picture Place

 With help of bysshop Wulprye, and good exortacions.

-st.john's 1856A later Aethelred- Earl of Mercia and husband of Aethelflaeda, daughter of Alfred the Great- rebuilt and enlarged the church in the early 10th century, as part of their restoration of the abandoned Roman fortress and its establishment as the centre of a line of burghs to protect the northern frontier of Mercia- the true founding of the city of Chester, the point at which it ceased to be largely a military fortress.
+A later Aethelred- Earl of Mercia and husband of Aethelflaed, 'Lady of the Mercians' and daughter of Alfred the Great- rebuilt and enlarged the church in the early 10th century, as part of their restoration of the (possibly) abandoned Roman fortress, the radical enlagement of its walls and establishing it as the centre of a long line of burghs to protect the northern frontier of Mercia from the Danes- the true founding of the City of Chester.

 They rededicated St. Peter and Paul's Church, on the site of the present Cathedral, to St. Werburgh.
-(To keep them safe from invading Danes, Werburgh's bones had been carried by the nuns from Hanbury to the safety of the stronghold of Chester where they were buried in 875).
+(To keep them safe from the invaders, Werburgh's bones had been carried by the nuns from Hanbury to the safety of the stronghold of Chester where they were buried in 875).
 They transferred the old dedication to a new church in the town, today still known as St. Peter's, at the High Cross.

-In 1066, St. John's had formed part of the Saxon manor of Radeclive (Redcliff) after the colour of the local sandstone which was quarried to the south of the church.
+south side of st.john'sIn 1066, St. John's had formed part of the Saxon manor of Radeclive (Redcliff) after the colour of the local sandstone which was quarried to the south of the church.

 In 1862, fourty Saxon coins of the reign of Edward the Elder (ruled 899-925) were found buried deep beneath the church and some fine Saxon crosses from the same period unearthed here are displayed within.